A p-adic analogue of the conjecture of Birch and Swinnerton-Dyer for modular abelian varieties: The -adic height pairing of Coleman and Gross and -adic regulators

 Now we want to define the $p$-adic regulator with respect to $h$.
-In the literature, one usually defines this quantity as the determinant of the height pairing matrix with respect to set of generators of the free part of $A(K)$ and $A^\vee(K)$, respectively.
+In the literature, one usually defines this quantity as the determinant of the height pairing matrix with respect to a set of generators of the free part of $A(K)$ and $A^\vee(K)$, respectively.
 This, however, is only well-defined up to sign.
-Since results in Iwasawa theory are typically only up to a $p$-adic unit, this is usually not a serious problem, but in order to state Conjecture~\ref{pbsd}, we need a canonical well-defined $p$-adic regulator.
-First note that if $\phi:A\to A^\vee$ is an isogeny and $P_1,\ldots,P_r$ generate the free part of $A(K)$, then does not depend on the choice of generators $P_1,\ldots,P_r$. \begin{lemma} Let $c,c'\in \Pic^0(A)$ and let $\phi_c,\phi_{c'}:A\to A^\vee$ be the corresponding isogenies.
-If $P_1,\ldots,P_r$ is a set of generators for the free part of $A(K)$, then we have
+Since in Iwasawa theory one is typically only interested in results up to a $p$-adic unit, this is usually not a serious problem, but in order to state Conjecture~\ref{pbsd}, we need a canonical well-defined $p$-adic regulator.
+First note that if $\phi:A\to A^\vee$ is an isogeny and $P_1,\ldots,P_r \in A(K)$ map to a basis of $A(K)/\tors$ then does not depend on the choice of $P_1,\ldots,P_r$.
+Also recall that if $c \in \Pic_{A/K}$ is ample, then the map $\phi_c :A \to \Pic^0_{A/K} \cong A^\vee$ which maps $P \in A$ to $t_P^*(c) \otimes c^{-1}$, where $t_P$ is the translation-by-$P$ map, is an isogeny.
+We first proof an elementary lemma. \begin{lemma} Let $V$ and $W$ be finite-dimensional $\R$-vector spaces equipped with a non-degenerate $\R$-bilinear pairing $B:V\times W \to \R$.
+Let $\psi, \psi' : V \rightrightarrows W$ be isomorphisms such that the pullbacks $b$ (resp. $b'$) of $B$ along $1 \times \psi$ (resp. $1 \times \psi'$) are symmetric and positive-definite.
+Then $\psi^{-1}\circ \psi' \in \GL(V)$ has positive determinant. \end{lemma} \begin{proof} Setting $\theta := \psi^{-1}\circ \psi'$, we have that $b'$ is the pullback of $b$ along $1 \times \theta$.
+Because $b'$ is symmetric, $\theta$ is self-adjoint with respect to $b$.
+The spectral theorem implies that $\theta$ is diagonalizable over $\R$.
+All eigenvalues are positive because $b'$ is positive definite, which proves the lemma. \end{proof}